Ganasai-Palakurthi/snowflake-metadata-driven-elt/README.md

 - Multi-table joins using metadata

 ## 📌 Summary
-This project demonstrates how to build a scalable metadata-driven ETL framework in Snowflake, enabling reusable and maintainable data pipelines aligned with modern data engineering practices.
+This project demonstrates how to build a scalable metadata-driven ELT framework in Snowflake, enabling reusable and maintainable data pipelines aligned with modern data engineering practices.

 ## 👨‍💻 Author
 Ganasai Palakurthi